 Conclusions

 We found a complex network of interspecific associations in two abyssal plain communities, and a contrasting simple network on a modest abyssal hill (~50 m above the plain), where the community was highly dependent on a single morphotype.
-The significant differences between these networks suggest that the communities are operating under contrasting regimes, likely with different environmental filtering or different organizing forces.
+The significant differences between these networks suggest that the communities are operating under contrasting regimes, likely with different environmental filtering (related to hard substrate and organic matter availability) or different organizing forces (related to differing faunal function, such as through flexible feeding modes).
 These results also suggest the vulnerability of the megafaunal community on the abyssal hill to perturbations, as opposed to the relative robustness of the abyssal plain communities.
 Thus, disturbances to the sedimentary environment, such as from sediment deposition as a result of deep-sea mining (Jones, Kaiser, Sweetman, Smith, Menot et al., 2017), or alterations to the deposition of detrital material, which is likely to result from climate change (e.g. Jones, Yool, Wei, Henson, Ruhl et al., 2014), may impact the structure and dynamics of communities in these two habitats differently.
 Furthermore, the spatial scales of heterogeneity and aggregation for organisms of interest will be important to the robust design of any assessment of megafaunal communities in abyssal benthic habitats, including baseline environmental assessments (e.g. for Environmental Impact Assessments; Clark, Rouse, Lamarche, Ellis & Hickey, 2017; Durden, Lallier, Murphy, Jaeckel, Gjerde et al., 2018) and assessments of ecosystem change (e.g. environmental monitoring), or spatial planning for their conservation (e.g. Jones, Ardron, Colaco & Durden, 2018).
 These results also demonstrate the importance of considering the interactions of communities as a whole when assessing ecosystem vulnerabilities.

 Acknowledgement